-Figure 3 shows that our scheme gracefully adapts to decreasing levels of precision when discarding the least significant mantissa (and eventually exponent) bits.
-For n bits of precision, the schemes [7, 22] minimally require $\log_2 n$ bits to code the number of leading zeros, whereas our scheme can exploit the combination of low entropy in the leading-zero count and the elimination of the low-end mantissa bits that are most difficult to predict and compress.
+Fig. 3 shows that our scheme gracefully adapts to decreasing levels of precision when discarding the least significant mantissa (and eventually exponent) bits.
+For n bits of precision, the schemes [7, 22] require $\log_2 n$ bits to code the number of leading zeros, whereas our scheme exploits the combination of low entropy in the leading-zero count and the elimination of the low-order bits that are most difficult to predict and compress.

-5.2 Compression Speed
+Compression Speed 5.2

-Figure 4 shows the speeds of compressing from memory to disk in millions of floats per second, including disk write time.
+Fig. 4 shows the speed of compressing from memory to disk, including disk write time.
 (Because of the simplicity of our method, its decompression speed is similar to its compression speed.)
 We also include the raw I/O performance of dumping the data uncompressed using a single fwrite call.
 Timings correspond to the median of five runs.
 Whereas our compressor is slightly slower than the less effective compressors [7, 22], it is nearly twice as fast as [16] while producing similar compression rates.
-However, in more I/O-intensive scenarios, such as in massively parallel simulations dumping data to the same high-performance file system (as is common), the improved compression of our method over [7, 22] results in a net gain in effective throughput.
+However, in more I/O-intensive scenarios, such as in massively parallel simulations dumping data to the same file system (as is common), the improved compression of our method over [7, 22] results in a net gain in effective throughput.
 We integrated our compression code with Miranda's dump routines and ran performance tests on 256 nodes of LLNL's MCR supercomputer.
 Achieving on average a lossless reduction of 3.7 on 75 GB of data dumped, the overall dump time was reduced by a factor of 2.7 over writing the data uncompressed.